The Melbourne JD

 In Australia, first semester runs from February to the end of June and second semester runs from July to the end of November.
 The Melbourne JD commences in early February each year and there is no semester two intake.

-Applications are accepted between March and October for commencement in February of the following year.
-Applicants will be notified of an outcome within four to six weeks provided a complete application is submitted.
+Applications are accepted from March to September for commencement in February of the following year.
+Applicants will be notified of an outcome within four to six weeks, provided a complete application is submitted.

-International applications are made directly to the University of Melbourne or you can use the services of the Education Aboard Network (TEAN), the University's authorized education agent in the United States.
+International applications are made directly to the University of Melbourne or you can use the free services of an authorised education agent.

-There is an application fee of AUD$100 for the JD.
+There is an application fee of AUD$150 for the JD.

 Lawyers who wish to be admitted as a lawyer in a US jurisdiction should contact the regulatory body of that jurisdiction or refer to the Comprehensive Guide to Bar Admission Requirements.

-A candidate then has to be admitted to practice by the Supreme Court of an Australian state or territory, and then obtain a practicing certificate, generally issued by the local legal professional body.
+A candidate then has to be admitted to practise by the Supreme Court of an Australian state or territory, and then obtain a practising certificate, generally issued by the local legal professional body.

 There are visas available for international students who graduate from an Australian institution to live, work and study in Australia for between two and four years.